veronikahuber/TrendAttribution/README.md

 This repository contains all relevant scripts to reproduce the analysis of the study

-<strong>Huber, V., et al.: Life expectancy gains mask rising trends in heat-related excess mortality attributable to climate change</strong>
+<strong>Huber, V., et al.: Improvements in life expectancy mask rising trends in heat-related excess mortality attributable to climate change</strong>

 <em>Nature Communications</em>, doi: [to be added]